- Investors should consider shifting a higher percentage of their assets to international stocks.

 So, when it comes to answering the question “How much international equity do you need?” — the detailed answer will vary by individual circumstance, but for many investors, the simple answer may be: “More.”

-Why consider international equity?
+Why consider international stocks?

 With U.S. equity markets reaching record highs in January 2018, valuations appear to be more attractive in non-U.S. markets.
 Currency tailwinds are also building as the dollar has since weakened significantly from its peak in early 2017.
-Capital Group currency analyst Jens Søndergaard believes this dollar-weakening trend will continue for at least the next two years, providing a nice tailwind for U.S.-based investors in international assets.
+Capital Group currency analyst Jens Søndergaard believes this dollar-weakening trend will continue for at least the next two years, providing a nice tailwind for U.S.-based investors in international stocks.

 But the most important reason to invest internationally is that many dominant, innovative companies don’t call America home.
 For example, some of the most successful companies in the computer-chip industry are found in Europe and Asia — including chip-equipment maker ASML and Taiwan Semiconductor Manufacturing, a key supplier for Apple and Samsung smartphones.
 Samsung itself is headquartered in South Korea.